PUBLIC PROGRAMME

 THE COLLECTION

 The Collection, put together by Maria and João Cortez de Lobão over the past two decades, currently includes more than 100 works of art by some of the finest European artists from the 14th to the 18th centuries.
 The Cortez de Lobão believe these works are essential not only for academic study but also as sources of inspiration, and they are dedicated to making them accessible to a wide audience.
-Their extensive efforts to expand the Collection encourage research, and showcase in various contexts reflect this commitment.
+Their extensive efforts to expand the Collection encourage research and reflect their commitment by presenting it in various contexts.

 To further this mission, an Online Collaborative Catalogue is being developed.
 This open cross-disciplinary resource will be continuously updated and will serve as a valuable tool for students and scholars specialized in European painting, while also allowing enthusiasts to engage in interactive exploration.
 By loaning artworks from the Collection, we aim to contribute to various national and international temporary exhibitions.
 This collaboration with diverse artistic and museum institutions enhances access to the works and broadens our reach to wider audiences.